BBA in Economics

-Required courses for the BBA degree include ECO 1001 and ECO 1002, courses that form the foundation of knowledge in micro- and macro-economics, respectively.
+The BBA required courses form a foundational of knowledge in micro- and macro-economics, respectively.
 These courses are prerequisites for all other economics courses.

 An internship training program is available to qualified day seniors majoring in economics, with 3 credits a semester for 20 weekly hours of work and for no more than two semesters.
 These credits cannot be counted toward the credits needed for the major.

 The economics major includes three required courses (9 credits) and five electives (15 credits).
 Economics majors should plan on taking all three required courses, especially ECO 4000, as early in their major program as possible.
 When registering, students should keep in mind that these courses are not given every semester and should plan their courses accordingly, particularly when the course is a prerequisite for further courses in the field.